b2io/talks/netjets-user-group/slides.md

 - Future of web development at NetJets <!-- .element: class="fragment" -->
 - Web Center of Excellence <!-- .element: class="fragment" -->
-- ETM Redesign / Trip Management <!-- .element: class="fragment" -->
+- App server to browser <!-- .element: class="fragment" -->

 Note:
 - Hello everyone, thanks for coming to the user group meeting today